SR.N1: Operational service

-On 29 May 1959, the completed SR.N1 performed its first engine run.
+On 29 May 1959, the completed SR.N1, with the test serial number G-12-4, performed its first engine run.
 This engine run was aborted when telemetry from onboard accelerometers had indicated high stress levels which threatened the craft's structural stability in the long term; these stresses had been generated as the result of an integral shroud that had been placed around the plane of the fan to increase aerodynamic efficiency, and was quickly resolved by its removal, providing greater clearance for the tips of the fan blades.
 Only a day later, on 30 May 1959, the first full power engine tests were carried out.

 More extensive test runs of the engine revealed a few minor issues, such as a level of instability within the valves of the thrust control system, which were modified accordingly ahead of the scheduled first flight.
 On 7 June 1959, all of the required system checks that had been imposed by the design office test schedule had been completed successfully.
 During one hover test, an instance of pitch instability was revealed, which was found to be due to the bleed air arrangement adopted for the propulsion air, resulting in last-minute corrective changes being carried out during the final three days prior to the craft's maiden flight.

 On 11 June 1959, the SR.N1 conducted its first flight, demonstrating its capability to cross both land and water, in front of various assembled members of the press.
 While the demonstration was only intended to involve land-based motion, in response to pressure from enthusiastic journalists, the company decided to proceed with the first water-based flight on that day as well.
 The demonstration received considerable press coverage, the majority of which being largely positive; reportedly, the craft was dubbed by some in the media as "the flying saucer".

 The flight was documented in the Look At Life film Flight On A Cushion.